zuplo/docs/docs/articles/background-dispatcher.md

 The dispatcher will invoke the dispatch function with a batch of records at most ever 'n' milliseconds (as set in the options) if there are items enqueued.
-If items are not enqueued the function will not be invoked.
+If items aren't enqueued the function won't be invoked.

 Note, there are no automatic retries for failed dispatch functions, but you can implement this yourself in the dispatch function.